-Salar and a half-dozen other nearby businesses received major smoke and/or fire damage when a blaze broke out at the restaurant early Friday, Dec.
+Salar and a half-dozen other nearby businesses in the Oregon District received major smoke damage when fire broke out at the restaurant early Friday, Dec.
 29, 2017.

 Margot Blondet, owner and executive chef of Salar Restaurant and Lounge in Dayton’s Oregon District.
 SUBMITTED

-The soft opening dates will serve as fundraisers for Dayton Children’s Hospital’s Burn Program to help provide burn kits to families in-need that financially cannot afford to purchase the necessary medical supplies to treat injuries, the restaurant said.
+Chef Margot Blondet planned a series of soft reopening events in September that served as fund-raisers for Dayton Children’s Hospital’s Burn Program to help provide burn kits to families in-need that financially cannot afford to purchase the necessary medical supplies to treat injuries, the restaurant said.

-REGULAR SERVICE: Regular operating hours begin Oct.
-1. Salar will be open seven days a week, with the bar opening at 4 p.m. and the kitchen opening at 5 p.m. daily.
+REGULAR SERVICE: Regular operating hours resumed Oct.
+1. Salar is open seven days a week, with the bar opening at 4 p.m. and the kitchen opening at 5 p.m. daily.

 PREVIOUS COVERAGE ( Aug 09, 2018): Oregon District restaurant set to reopen after devastating fire